 The Barnett Crossbow Brand

-Barnett Crossbows is legendary in its own niche.
-It has a long tradition since 1958, when Bernard Barnett started to make the first crossbows out of his garage in United Kingdom.
-Eventually the brand moved its headquarters to the United States, where they have been operating since 2003.
+Barnett Crossbows is legendary in its niche.
+It had a long tradition since 1958 when Bernard Barnett started to make the first crossbows out of his garage in the United Kingdom.
+Eventually, the brand moved its headquarters to the United States, where it has been operating since 2003.

 The Most Popular & Best Barnett Crossbows (still available today)

-Apart from the latest and newest crossbows from the new year catalog, there are some older crossbow models that are so good that they became epic.
+Apart from the latest and newest crossbows from the new year catalog, some older crossbow models are so good that they became epic.
 Barnett is still selling them, and they stand behind with their awesome warranty.
-Not only they have been tested in the field and vouched for by many hunters, but these popular crossbows are also at incredible prices since they have been out-trended by the newer models.
+Not only have they been tested in the field and vouched for by many hunters.
+However, these popular crossbows are also at incredible prices since they have been out-trended by newer models.
 In this section, we are going to review the most popular Barnett crossbows that people are still fond of today.
 If you’re the kind of person who likes to be on the top of the trend, with the latest bells and whistles, you might want to take a look at the best products from the 2018 Catalog.
 However, if you’re happy with a crossbow that simply works well, then here’s the section for you.